furbuild/furbuild-website/content/post/elastic-band-head-frame.md

 +++

 In our planning process we talked about what qualities we value the most in suit heads.
-We listed a few good qualities and picked the once that matter the most to us in order to decide how we wanted to make the head.
+We listed a few good qualities and picked the ones that matter the most to us in order to decide how we wanted to make the head.

 We wanted smaller, streamlined suit heads, entirely made out of foam.
 We also wanted the heads to have a movable jaw, so it was important that our design included this mechanism.